UditSax3na/AiAgent/README.md

 A cross-platform Python utility that detects and runs code files written in multiple programming languages, with built-in support for CLI interaction using Typer and AI integration via OpenRouter (OpenAI-compatible APIs).

+Note:
+The ai-agent folder contains an unfinished VS Code extension.
+If you're familiar with creating or using VS Code extensions, feel free to build upon it and improve it.

 ---

 ## Features